Kentucky attorney general is accused of seeking donations from company his office is investigating

 “There were preliminary conversations about hosting an event,” Cameron said in the statement.
 “Once we were made aware of a conflict, the event was canceled.
 When they later made online contributions, I recused myself and the contributions were refunded.”

-Cameron is challenging Democratic Gov. Andy Beshear in November in one of the nation’s most closely watched elections this year.
-The matchup in Republican-trending Kentucky could offer something of a preview of voter sentiment ahead of 2024 campaigns for president and control of Congress.
+This year’s matchup between Cameron and Beshear in Republican-trending Kentucky could offer something of a preview of voter sentiment ahead of 2024 campaigns for president and control of Congress.
 Campaign fundraising allegations have surged to the forefront of the bare-knuckled contest in Kentucky.

 Last week, Cameron’s office asked the FBI to investigate an infusion of campaign donations — linked to a single credit card — that flowed to the Kentucky Democratic Party and Beshear’s campaign.
 The governor’s campaign and the state party moved to refund more than $200,000 in donations that they determined to exceed limits set by law.